Chronic obstructive pulmonary diseaseCOPD; Bronchitis - chronic; Chronic bronchitis; Emphysema

 Low oxygen levels also can impair mental function and short-term memory.
 Psychological therapy may be particularly helpful for people with COPD.

 People with COPD often have poor nutrition.
 Patients with chronic bronchitis tend to be obese.
 Patients with emphysema tend to be underweight.
 Loss of weight and muscle mass is linked to a poor outcome in COPD.
 Good nutrition improves the ability to exercise, which in turn builds muscle strength and lung function.
 Obese patients with COPD who lose weight tend to sleep better.

 - Blood vessels in the lung narrow.
-This leads to high blood pressure in the lungs (pulmonary hypertension).
+This leads to high blood pressure in the lungs (

 - More red blood cells are produced to increase the blood's ability to carry oxygen.